10 min

 • Mix and match throughout the week

-• Example: Grilled chicken, roasted vegetables, cauliflower rice
+• Example: grilled chicken, roasted vegetables, cauliflower rice → dozens of meal combinations

 Step 2: Create Your Weekly Menu